Search for celebrities on Ancestry.com!HILLMAN

 Known as "Bo" to family and friends, he and his wife, Lynn, moved to the Bay Area from Cleveland in 1991 to be near their children.
 Born in Cleveland, he was an Eagle Scout, served as a Navy corpsman during World War II, graduated from the University of Michigan Medical School and did his residency at the Cleveland Clinic.

-He met Lynn, a registered nurse, and married while in pre-med in Ann Arbor.
+He met Lynn, a registered nurse, and marriage while in pre-med in Ann Arbor.
 He became a highly regarded surgeon who trained surgical residents and was chief of surgery at several Cleveland hospitals during his 30-year practice.
 He will be remembered for tireless devotion to his patients and those young doctors whom he mentored.

 He was an avid tennis player and loved leading his kids on camping, fishing, skiing and diving adventures.
 He and Lynn enjoyed traveling and were active supporters of the Cleveland Orchestra, the Great Lakes Theater Festival and the Cleveland/San Jose Ballet.
 The entire family now lives in the Bay Area.